AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 >[!CONTEXTUALHELP]
 >id="cja-export-destination"
 >title="Destination"
 >abstract="Select the cloud account and location where you want the data to be sent.
 You can choose an existing account and location or select 'Add new' to create them.
->
->Specify users and groups to notify about failed or expiring exports. "
+Specify users and groups to notify about failed or expiring exports."

 <!-- markdownlint-enable MD034 -->